dorj0330/RL/TRAINING.md

 * **Inspect metrics.** After training finishes the script stores learning curves under `result/` so you can verify collision, success, and distance trends.

+* **Reward shaping.** `CurveDrawEnv` now includes a small per-step penalty and a failure penalty that scales with how far the final point is from the goal.
+This makes it costly for the policy to stop short.
+The evaluation harness prints the final `shortfall` distance so you can confirm convergence to the goal.

 * **Evaluate visually.** Use `test_eval.py` with the saved model to render the provided static scenarios: